semantic-delivery — one piece of content, eleven distributors.

 TYPO3 Extension Repository

-Not in the official TER — install via Composer only.
-Extension key: semantic_delivery.
+Not in the official TER — public Composer distribution is being prepared (coming soon).

 Composer package